xcollantes/green-screen-chroma-key-shia/README.md

 5) The threshold is the heart of the algorithm, therefore outputing the RGB values for each pixel from the Shia LaBeouf image into a CSV could provide insight to an improved algorithm.

-6) Voila, we have our final product.
+6) Voil&aacute;, we have our final product.
+I don't seem to have made the final cut but that's okay.
 <img alt='Shia LaBeouf' width='50%' height='50%' align='center' src='lib/09-Sep-18_00-57-35.png'>

 > *"Don't let your dreams be dreams!"*